hugo-toha/guides/content/posts/configuration/home-section/home-section.md

 ### Add Menu Information

 You might have noticed that only `Blog` entry was shown in the top menubar.
-To show the other menus, you have to provide their information in `menus` section `site.yaml`.
+To show the other menus, you have to provide their information in the `menus` section `site.yaml`.
 Add the following `menus` section in your `site.yaml` file.

 ```yaml
 # Menus of the home page